-Smart lighting will make you be able to control it using either an app or voice command (if you have a virtual assistant device set up, that is).
+Smart lighting will allow you to control it using either an app or voice command (if you have a virtual assistant device set up, that is).
 You’ll never have to flip a light switch again.
 If you’re chucking on a movie, you can dim your lights without leaving your couch.
 Throw in some multicolour bulbs and you can change the entire vibe of a room, or tone it to suit.

 This article has been updated since its original publication.